swcarpentry/python-novice-gapminder/_extras/design.md

 *   Teaching: 10 min
     *   Identify local and global variables.
     *   Identify parameters as local variables.
+    *   Read a traceback and determine the file, function, and line number on which the error occurred.
 *   Challenges: 10 min
     *   Trace the changes to the values in this program, being careful to distinguish local from global values.